RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 **Exercise 9:** *Extract the found cat from the data_matrix and use `create_u_byte_image_from_vector` to create an image that can be visualized.
 Did you find a good replacement cat?*

+**Exercise 10:** *You can use `np.argmax` to find the cat that looks the least like the missing cat.*

+You can also use your own photo of a cat (perhaps even your own cat).
+To do that you should:

+- Place a jpg version of your cat photo in the folder where you had your missing cat photo.
+Call it for example **mycat.jpg**
+- Create a landmark file called something like **mycat.jpg.cat**.
+It is a text file.
+- In the landmark file you should create three landmarks: `3 189 98 235 101 213 142` .
+Here the first `3` just say there are three landmarks.
+The following 6 numbers are the (x, y) positions of the right eye, the left eye and the nose.
+You should manually add these numbers.
+- Use the `preprocess_one_cat` function to preprocess the photo
+- Now you can do the above routine to match your own cat.

+**Optional Exercise:** *Use a photo of your own cat to find its twins*

 ## References
 - [Cat data set](https://www.kaggle.com/datasets/crawford/cat-dataset)